ppy/osu-wiki/wiki/People/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 At this stage, the comments and votes from each evaluator are revealed to the other evaluators, and in the case of an ambiguous verdict, they will discuss until a consensus is reached.

-Additional feedback is then written to add any missing information from the evaluators' comments and the application result is sent back to the applicant by the [Nomination Assessment Team bot](https://osu.ppy.sh/users/6616586) as an [announcement message](/wiki/Announcement_messages), after which the evaluation will be archived for future reference.
+Additional feedback is then written to add any missing information from the evaluators' comments and the application result is sent back to the applicant by the ::Nomination Assessment Team bot::{ user-id=6616586 } as an [announcement message](/wiki/Announcement_messages), after which the evaluation will be archived for future reference.
 Successful applicants are added as a probationary BN immediately after the result is sent.

 ## Communication post-application